 Air China was given the chief responsibility of long haul and intercontinental flights, and as a result, took over the CAAC’s long haul aircrafts (Boeing 747s, 767s & 707s).
 Air China was also branded as the only flag carrying Chinese Airline and was given the responsibility for providing special flight services for senior government officers on official visits to other countries.
 Through a number of mergers and acquisitions over the years, Air China has grown to include some of those other brands.

 The Air China logo is a phoenix made up of the letters VIP as well as the words “Air China” in English and in Chinese calligraphy as written by former Chinese reformist leader Deng Xiaoping.
-The color is the traditional Chinese red which implies auspiciousness, completion, peace and happiness, and the colour aim to expresses Air China’s sincere passion to serve society and endlessly pursue safety.
+The color of the logo is a deep red which implies auspiciousness, completion, peace and happiness in the Chinese tradition.
+With a vision to become “a leading carrier in the world” and a mission to fulfill “operational safety, customer orientation, steady growth, people development and responsibilities”, the logo colour also aims to express Air China’s sincere passion to serve society and endlessly pursue safety.

 Air China aims to set its brand apart in two main ways: Safety and service.
 Safety is the first and highest level of their service model, and believing that prevention is the best enforcer of safety, Air China has invested in some of the most extensive pilot training facilities and programs throughout the Chinese aviation industry.
 A Boeing 737 is used exclusively for pilot training alongside cockpit simulators and other advanced training equipment.
 Nine out of ten airline incidents are caused by violations of rules and regulations, which is why processes and safety compliance are strictly enforced at Air China.